jrmahechad/threejs/lessons/07-cameras/readme.md

 ## Perspective Camera

 *Parameters:*
-- *Field of view*: Verticla vision angle.
+- *Field of view*: Vertical vision angle.
 In degrees.
 Also, called `fov`.
 Is recommended to have a `fov` between `45` and `75`.
 - *Aspect ratio*: width of the render divided by the height of the render.
 - *Near* and *Far*: An object or part of the object closer than `near` or further than `far` will not show up. :warning: Do not use extreme values like `0.0001` and `9999999` to prevent `z-fighting`.

 ## Orthographic Camera

 `OrthographicCamera` differs from `PerspectiveCamera` by its lack of perspective.
-Objects has the same size regardless of their distance to the camera.
+Objects have the same size regardless of their distance to the camera.

 *Parameters:*
 - *Left*, *Right*, *Top* and *Bottom*
 - *Near* and *Far*

-Using int values in *Left*, *Right*, *Top* and *Bottom* can create a distortion on the scene.
+Using int values in *Left*, *Right*, *Top* and *Bottom* can distort on the scene.
 Use aspect ratio to fix it.

 ```javascript
 // Object is NOT rendered correctly